While FreeBSD offers different functions to work with sockets, we only need four to “open” a socket. And in some cases we only need two.

 Finally, the daemon starts an endless loop, which performs the following steps:

-.
+Call accept.
 It waits

 here until a client contacts it.
 At that point, it

-receives a new socket, c
+receives a new socket, c, which it

 can use to communicate with this particular client.